acidjazz/summon/README.md

 ## what is this
 this is just a simple secure way revive expired sessions for as long as you want

+## how it works
+* sets a cookie of an encoded string of some data when the user logs in.
+* stores verification stuff in the user model (security)
+* upon our normal session expiring, allows you to re-login the user

 ## features
 * multiple browser/client/etc support
   * monitor and control mutiple sessions